steipete/speaking/README.md

 Ping [@steipete](https://twitter.com/steipete) on Twitter or reach out via email (steipete at gmail) if you organize a conference where you'd like me to speak.
 I direct the day-to-day work as CEO of [PSPDFKit](https://pspdfkit.com) and also share knowledge on our [company blog](https://pspdfkit.com/blog/all/).

+### Topics 2020

+### Contributing to PDFium (exclusive for PDF Days 2020 Berlin)

+Learn how PSPDFKit builds on and improves world’s most popular PDF library.

+Companies like Google, Microsoft, Opera, LG and Dropbox are working together to commoditize PDF render technology.
+The future is open source, fast and fuzzed/well-tested.

+We walk you through the many powerful features of PDFium, where it can be used, and how you can contribute to the most used PDF library in the world.

 ### Topics 2019

 ### Shipping a Mac Catalyst app: The good, the bad and the ugly